hero media

 Epic views await.
 (Image: Lauren de Sousa)

-Starting at the Charles Darwin Walk (Wentworth Falls) and finishing at Scenic World (Katoomba), the 17-kilometre trail event will showcase dramatic cliffside scenery, sweeping views across the Jamison Valley and several waterfalls such as Wentworth Falls.
+Starting at the Charles Darwin Walk (Wentworth Falls) and finishing at Scenic World (Katoomba), the 17-kilometre trail event will showcase striking cliffside scenery, sweeping views across the Jamison Valley and several waterfalls such as Wentworth Falls.

-Open to all fitness levels, walkers and runners will have six hours to complete the event, which will use staggered wave starts to reduce track congestion.
+Open to all fitness levels, walkers and runners will have six hours to complete the event which will use staggered wave starts to reduce track congestion.

 A couple hiking the Grand Cliff Top Walk in the Blue Mountains